 Do you want to see a list of food phrases?
 Look down below!
-Yes, here are a bunch of common phrases and idioms that are related to food, drinks, and eating.
-You’ll find the meaning of each right underneath the idiom, so without further ado, here’s the list:
+Yes, here you will find common phrases and idioms that are related to food, drinks, and eating.
+You can see the meaning of each one right underneath the saying.

 A Piece of Cake